 Blepharoplasty or eyelid surgery is a common cosmetic procedure that can repair droopy or sagging eyelids and eliminate unwanted puffiness under the eyes by removing problematic areas of fat, loose skin, and muscle tissue to improve your facial contours and restore a more youthful appearance.

-Depending upon your specific needs and cosmetic goals, eyelid surgery can be performed on the upper eyelids, the lower eyelids, or both above and below the eyes.
+Depending upon your specific needs and cosmetic goals, eyelid surgery can be performed on the upper eyelids, the lower eyelids (lower eyelid blepharoplasty), or both above and below the eyes.
 While blepharoplasty may be provided as a single surgery, additional procedures such as a facelift, browlift or skin resurfacing are sometimes recommended to address multiple aspects of facial aesthetics to achieve the best results.

 Although you may experience some swelling and bruising after blepharoplasty, the eyelids heal remarkably quickly.
 Our office will give you specific instructions on how best to care for the eyelid area following your surgery and instructions as to which activities to temporarily avoid.